fabryandrea/RedshiftWorkshop/Lab4/README.md

 Choose one of the tables to see the schema definition and properties.

 On the same screen on right top corner, choose `View Partitions` to view the partitions detected automatically by the crawler.
-Notice the year and month matches with the S3 partitioning using the field x_yearmonth and the values year and month.
+Notice the year and month matches with the S3 partitioning using the field x_yearmonth and the values year and month on tables lineitem and order.
 The partitioning on S3 will help reduce the number of files Redshift Spectrum has to scan when querying the data on S3.

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/partitions.jpg "Review Partitions")